smartdev328/react-native-flare/README.md

   - `ACCOUNT_DETAILS_*` in [`src/actions/actionTypes.js`](src/actions/actionTypes.js)
   - `ACCOUNT_SYNC_INTERVAL*` in [`src/constants/Config.js`](src/constants/Config.js)

-The App Status endpoint is used to send information about the current user to the server for logging purposes.
+The App Status endpoint is used to send information about the current user, including current location, to the server for logging purposes.

-When the user is logged in, app statuses send at the interval defined by `ACCOUNT_SYNC_INTERVAL`.
-They do not include location data [???].
+When the user is logged in, app statuses send at the rate defined by `ACCOUNT_SYNC_INTERVAL`.

-When a long-press flare is active, app statuses send at the interval defined by `ACCOUNT_SYNC_INTERVAL_FLARE`.
-They do inc
+When a long-press flare is active, app statuses send at the rate defined by `ACCOUNT_SYNC_INTERVAL_FLARE`.

-The reason for having two separate timings is so that app statuses can be sent more frequently in the case of an emergency.
+The reason for having two separate timings is so that app statuses can be sent more frequently in the case of an emergency (i.e. long-press).

+The timings are controlled by [React Native Background Timer](https://github.com/ocetnik/react-native-background-timer), using its `setInterval` and `clearInterval` methods.

 #### Example: 200 OK